What do you mean by “mainstreaming”?

 Almost all our posting in the #openweb and in the #dotcons in response to #mainstreaming news is noise.
 It’s reactive, fragmented, performative.
 We scroll, we rage, we boost, we dunk, but we don’t build.
 Sometimes, someone posts something thoughtful, something deep, meaningful.
 But it vanishes in the churn.
 The system is designed this way.

 The current state of the web, especially under the domination of the #dotcons, is colonized communication.
 It rewards (stupid)individualism, immediacy, virality.
 It buries context, nuance, history.
-It’s a structure that #blocks liberation because it’s built to sell alienation back to us, one like or scroll, on click at a time.
+The structure #blocks liberation because it’s built to sell alienation back to us, one like or scroll, one click at a time.

 Even the current #openweb reboot, for all its potential, reproduces these patterns, because we carry them with us.
 We don’t just need alternatives in name, we need alternative cultures, processes, and values.
 We need to compost the mess, the #techshit, and grow new paths from the decay.
 That’s what the #OMN is seeded to do.